suparthghimire/data-analysis-and-visualization-bca-2025/assignments/lab-1.md

 ## 📊 Section B: Bar and Pie Charts

 4. **Bar Chart – Province Populations**
-   Use dummy data for the population of five provinces in Nepal.
+    Use dummy data for the population of five provinces in Nepal. g

    - Create a bar chart.
    - Label each bar with the province name and set axis titles.